RocketChat/Rocket.Chat.Electron/README.md

 ```

 It will start the packaging process for operating system you are running this
 command on.
-Ready for distribution file will be outputted to `dist` directory.
+The distributable file will be outputted to `dist` directory.

 All packaging actions are handled by [electron-builder][].
 It has a lot of
 [customization options][].